vishakhmv/Gamefull/README.md

 Tic Tac Goo is a fully interactive web-based mini-game collection featuring two game modes.
 The project focuses on game logic, responsive UI design, and rule-based gameplay.

 ### Game Modes

+😈 **Troll Feature:** Both game modes in Tic Tac Goo are cursed!
+The turn indicator will intentionally malfunction and display the **wrong turn** to constantly mess with players' heads.

 #### 1. Tic Tac Toe (3x3)
 This mode follows the traditional two-player Tic Tac Toe format: